cwinfieldp/cwinfieldp/README.md

 A little bit more about me
-- 🔭 I’m currently working on an Active Directory Lab
+- 🔭 I’m just finished working on an Active Directory Home Lab, https://youtu.be/9w9OvES4kdk
 - 🌱 I’m currently learning about SQL on Coursera
 - 🤔 I’m looking for help with learning about cloud security
 - 📫 How to reach me: cwinfieldp7@gmail.com